department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 ## Implementation Notes

 Every piece of published content in the CMS is exported starting at the Node level, which is made up of fields and sub-entities that are embedded inside the Node.
 For example a regular piece of content is made up of about 10 JSON files total exported per piece of content (a node).
-The top level JSON file references the entity UUID of the sub-entities, and the frontend build script stitches together all of these references (very quickly).
+The top-level JSON file references the entity UUID of the sub-entities, and the frontend build script stitches together all of these references (very quickly).

 The way we achieved this is by using the Drupal 8 module, [Tome Sync](https://git.drupalcode.org/project/tome/-/tree/8.x-1.x/modules/tome_sync).
 With Tome Sync there was an initial, one-time export on prod.cms.va.gov to the sites/default/files/cms-content-export folder which initially exported about ~22,000 JSON files.
 Then, upon every publish operation it updates just the files that changed, on disk.